great-expectations/great_expectations/docs/guides/miscellaneous/how-to-write-a-how-to-guide.md

 Typically, a PR for a how-to-guide will contain the following:

 1. The script(s) and integration test.
-    - The script will be located with the other integration tests in the `great-expectations/tests/integration/docusaurus` folder.
+    - The script will be located with the other integration tests in the `great-expectations/tests/integration/docusaurus` directory. **Please keep these directory structures the same as the markdown structures for sanity.**
     - The script will be added to integration tests in the `great-expectation/tests/integration/test_script_runner.py` file

 2. The Markdown file in the `great-expectations/docs` folder.